ljishen/linux-scheduler-comparison/README.md

 # Linux Scheduler Comparison

-This work compared the performance and power consumption of 7 different scheduling policies including two real-time policies with 5 benchmark utilities.
+This work compares the performance and power consumption of 7 different scheduling policies including two real-time policies with 5 benchmark utilities.

 ## Scheduling Policies